fisodd/www-fisodd-com/content/code/csview.rst

 and supports a brush feature to zoom in on areas of interest.

 CSView is a quick data exploration tool.
-It is not meant for generating presentation materials, there are better tools for when fine control of the data and the display makes for better looking results.
+It is not meant for generating presentation materials |--|
+there are obviously much better tools for serious work.
-However, there are times when a lightweight tool is more effective than a full-function system.
+However, for those times when a lightweight tool can be more effective than a full-function system, then it can be handy to have a quick CSView.

+.. |--| unicode:: U+2013   .. en dash